 College is a good time to establish and practice good financial habits for the future.
 With new independence, students should learn how to effectively budget their money to avoid overspending and debt later in life.
+Even if you’re just taking classes from an online school it’s still important to start budgeting to prepare for the future.

 Why is Budgeting Important?